Improve Bladder Control

-Making more than one trip to the bathroom at night?
+Making two or more trips to the bathroom at night ?

 Having embarrassing bladder accidents?